HesselM/rpicross_notes/04-xc-setup.md

 The cross-compiler requires access to (`/usr` and `/lib`) RPi-binaries, headers and libraries to link properly.
 Therefore we need to create a local copy of the RPi-filesystem in the XCS: "rootfs".

-For the initial setup of "rootfs" it is advised to use the SDCard as this will save a lot of time.
+For the initial setup of "rootfs" it is advised to connect the SDCard with the XCS, as this will synchronise in less time when compared to synchronisation over SSH.
 Future syncs will be done via scripts utilising the SSH setup.

 1. Connect and mount the largest partition of the SDCard.
     ```